chiffa/BioFlow/PolyPharma/README.txt

 ability to integrate such diverse source of knowledge as databases, simulation, publication data (currently in dev) and expert knowledge.

-Currently this application is an experimental prject and is provided as-is, without any warranties or support.
+This application is provided as-is, without any warranties or support.
 Use it at your onw risk

-However, if you are willing to test it and encounter problems with it or have further suggestions, please fill in an issue ticket and I will be glad to assist you in the measure of my possibilities.
+However, if you are willing to test it and encounter problems or are willing to provide feedback, please fill in an issue ticket on GitHub and I will be glad to assist you in the measure of my possibilities.

 Project dependencies: